 Better weather, thinner crowds and bull redfish swarming inshore waters are all reasons to celebrate the arrival of fall in the Lowcountry.

-The 20- to 50-pound bulls are here or offshore all year but, during this season, they come close in big numbers with catches of 20 or more fish in a trip not at all uncommon.
+The 20- to 50-pound bull reds are here or offshore all year but, during this season, they come close in big numbers with catches of 20 or more fish in a trip not at all uncommon.

 Smaller redfish also invade the creeks this time of year offering the best light tackle sport available.
 Shrimp, live or dead, cut mullet and menhaden are all favorite baits when fishing inshore.
 The “slot”—or keeper size—is 15-23 inches and, by South Carolina law, you may keep three per person, per day.